krishnasogathur/Shaastra2024/README.md

 # Shaastra2024
-Content of Shaastra Workshop presentation for Horizon - 2024.
+Content for Data-Driven Dynamics Workshop at Shaastra 2024 as part of Horizon - The Physics and Astronomy Club, IIT Madras.